 After loading data in Google Cloud Storage, you need to create ‘Load Job’ for Google BigQuery.
 You need to point your job to your source data in Google Cloud Storage.

 You can also use the POST request for Google BigQuery directly.
-To know more about it refer to this documentation.
+To know more about it refer to this documentation on batch loading data.

 Voila!
 You have successfully loaded data from Stripe to Google BigQuery.
 You can also check out Stripe to Google Data Studio integration.